ePages-de/restdocs-api-spec/README.md

 scope-name: A description
 ```

-## Generate HTML
+## Generate an HTML-based API reference

-We can use [redoc](https://github.com/Rebilly/ReDoc) to generate HTML API reference from our OpenAPI specification.
+We can use [redoc](https://github.com/Rebilly/ReDoc) to generate an HTML API reference from our OpenAPI specification.

 The [redoc-cli](https://www.npmjs.com/package/redoc-cli) can be used to serve this API reference
 ```